Non-Compact Atomic Insulators

 \emph{$\mathcal{C}_3$ symmetry---}All spatially obstructed $1$- and $2$-band OAIs with $\mathcal{C}_3$ symmetry are compact, irrespective of whether their band complement is another OAI or a fragile state.
 For lattices where $N(\mathrm{AI}) \geq \bar{N}(\mathrm{OAI})$, compactness of the OAI (and its complement) follows directly from the reasoning below Eq.~\eqref{eq: first-model-subtraction}.
-More nontrivially, consider these fragile states in wallpaper group $p3$:
+More nontrivially, consider the following TRS-broken fragile states in wallpaper group $p3$:

 where $(\mu)_{\mathrm{1x}}$ is an orbital with $\mathcal{C}_3$ eigenvalue $\mu$ at Wyckoff position 1x, and $\gamma \in \{1,e^{\mathrm{i}\frac{2\pi}{3}},e^{-\mathrm{i}\frac{2\pi}{3}}\}$ is a free parameter.
 The compact Wannier state for the OAI at $\bs{R} = \bs{0}$ is